mzazon/awesome-cloud-projects/aws/managing-files-with-web-interfaces/managing-files-with-web-interfaces.md

 2. **Create IAM Identity Center Test User**:

    Creating a test user demonstrates the end-user experience and validates the authentication flow.
-This user will represent a typical business user who needs secure file access without technical complexity.
+This user will represent a typical business user who needs secure file access without technical complexity, showcasing how IAM Identity Center simplifies user management for web applications.

    ```bash
    # Create a test user in IAM Identity Center